tyu008/agisdk/API_DOCS.md

 API keys are used to make submissions to the REAL Evals platform.

+There are currently two main APIs:

+1. `get_run_id`: Registers a new evaluation run on the REAL Evals platform and returns a unique run ID.
+2. `get_run_results`: Retrieves the results of a previously registered evaluation run.

 ## Functions

 ### `get_run_id(api_key: str, model_name: str, run_name: str) -> str`